-Here are just five ways that the SNP government is supporting carers.
+Here are just five ways that the SNP Scottish Government is supporting carers.

-3. From autumn 2019 a Young Carers Grant - worth £300 per year - will be introduced, part of a package of support that will be delivered over the course of this Scottish Parliament term.
+2️⃣ In 2019 a Young Carers Grant - worth £300 per year - will be introduced, part of a package of support that will be delivered over the course of this Scottish Parliament term.
 The package will include adding additional entitlements and rewards to the Young Scot National Entitlement Card for 11 to 18 year old carers.
-At a later date, all of those receiving the Young Carers Grant will be entitled to free bus travel.

-4. A new Carers Act - which will come into effect next April - has enshrined the rights of carers in law for the first time, placing a duty on local councils to provide support to carers.
+3️⃣ The new Carers Act came into effect in April enshrining the rights of carers in law for the first time and placing a duty on local councils to provide support to carers.
 Over the next five years we’ll build on this and will consider a national or regional approach to supporting carers and cared-for people, including the availability of short breaks for carers and how they can be guaranteed.